nyangweso-rodgers/Programming-in-Java/01-Java-Fundamentals/05-Object-Oriented-Programming-in-Java/Readme.md

 # Classes in Java

 - A **class** can be defined as a template/blueprint that describes the behavior/state that the object of its type supports.
+- A **class** has its own attributes, objects, and methods.
+  - **Attributes**: What the class looks like
+  - **Methods**: What the class does.
+  - **Objects**: What the class is

+# Features Of a Class

+## 1. Methods

+- In OOP, methods define the actions that objects can perform.
+- **Methods** can take arguments, just like functions, and they can also return values.
+This allows objects to interact with other objects and perform complex tasks within a program.
+- Examples:

+  - a bank account object may have methods like `deposit()` and `withdraw()` to manipulate its balance.

+- **Methods** can either be `public` or `private`, i.e, cannot be accessed from outside, but must be declared within a `class`. **Methods** can be defined as a group of statements that perform some operations and may or may not return a result.

 # Objects in Java